-The Charity aims during the next year to maintain optimal student numbers and continue to provide a high-quality study abroad programme.
+The Charity aims during the next year to maintain optimal student numbers as soon as possible and continue providing a high-quality study abroad programme.
 It will ensure, through student feedback on specific courses and the Programme as a whole and dialogue with key academic units of Syracuse University, the development of the most appropriate curricular and extra-curricular programmes.

-The Charity will also continue to analyse and maintain the facility it uses, in the context of its lease of Faraday House, which-has-6-years-left-to-run.-A-revised-Planned-Preventative-Maintenance-Report-will-ensure-sound-facilities management for several years to come.
+The Charity will also continue to analyse and maintain the facility it uses, in the context of its lease of Faraday House, which has 5 years left to run.
+A revised Planned Preventative Maintenance Report will ensure sound facilities management for several years to come.